Olympic boycott could render the Games 'pointless' if Russian athletes compete, says Polish minister – KION546

 This week, responding to comments made by Ukrainian presidential aide Mykhaylo Podolyak, the IOC decried “defamatory statements” that it said “cannot serve as a basis for any constructive discussion.”

-CNN has contacted the IOC regarding a potential boycott of the Games.
+When CNN contacted the IOC regarding a potential boycott, it pointed towards a statement on its website about solidarity with Ukraine and sanctions against Russia and Belarus, which said: “Threatening a boycott of the Olympic Games goes against the fundamentals of the Olympic Movement and the principles it stands for.

+“A boycott is a violation of the Olympic Charter, which obliges all NOCs to ‘participate in the Games of the Olympiad by sending athletes.’
+As history has shown, previous boycotts did not achieve their political ends and served only to punish the athletes of the boycotting NOCs.”

-When previously contacted by CNN, the IOC pointed towards a statement on its website about solidarity with Ukraine and sanctions against Russia and Belarus.
-In the questions and answers statement, the IOC said the participation of Russian or Belarusian athletes at Paris 2024 “has not been discussed yet” and described Ukraine’s threat of a boycott at a “premature stage” as “extremely regretful.”
+In the questions and answers statement, the IOC said the participation of Russian or Belarusian athletes at Paris 2024 “has not been discussed yet.”

 The-CNN-Wire